 5. Press the Alt + F11 keys to open the Microsoft Visual Basic for Applications window.

 6. In the Microsoft Visual Basic for Applications window, double click ThisOutlookSession in the left pane to open the Code window, and the copy below VBA code into the window.
 See screenshot:

 VBA code: Automatically change signature based on recipients in Outlook

-2. "aaa.htm", "bbb.htm" and "ccc.htm" are the specified signature you will send to corresponding recipients.
+- 2). "aaa.htm", "bbb.htm" and "ccc.htm" are the specified signatures you will send to corresponding recipients.

 7. Then click Tools > References to go to the References-Project dialog box.
-In the dialog, please check Microsoft Scripting Runtime option, and then click OK button, see screenshot:
+In the dialog, please check both the Microsoft Word Object Library and the Microsoft Scripting Runtime options, and then click OK button, see screenshot:

 8. Press the Alt + Q keys to close the Microsoft Visual Basic for Applications window.

 From now on, after composing an email and hitting the Send button, the corresponding signature will be automatically inserted at the end of the email body based on the recipient’s email address in the To field.